|DATE:||October 30, 2000|

 The following procedures shall be used for all cases with review dates on or after the effective date of the above provisions.

-Regulations reflecting revisions to the Act made by Public Law 106-387 will be published as soon as possible.
-States electing the TANF option should inform their Regional Office which TANF assistance program they intend to use for vehicles and the rules of that program.
+Regulations reflecting revisions to the Act made by PL 106-387 will be published as soon as possible.
+States electing the TANF option should inform their regional office which TANF assistance program they intend to use for vehicles and the rules of that program.